opentable/i18n-merge/README.md

 ```
 {
-    fnI18nLocator: function(source) //get the i18n array out of the source object, defaults to returning i18n
+    //get the i18n array out of the source object, defaults to returning i18n
+    fnI18nLocator: function(source)

-    fnLanguageLocator: function(i18nSource) //get the language out of the i18n object.
+    //get the language out of the i18n object.
 Defaults to returning language
+    fnLanguageLocator: function(i18nSource)

-    fnPostMerge: function(source, mergedI18n) //what to do with the merged object, defaults to replaceing the i18n array
+    //what to do with the merged object, defaults to replaceing the i18n array
+    fnPostMerge: function(source, mergedI18n)

-    autoLanguageFallback: bool //should we fallback to parent languages (en-US -> en) automatically, defaults to true
+    //should we fallback to parent languages (en-US -> en) automatically, defaults to true
+    autoLanguageFallback: bool

+    //what language to fallback to in the case of *, defaults to en
+    starFallback: string
 }
 ```